M1918 Browning automatic rifle: Post National Firearms Act

 After passage of the National Firearms Act of 1934, civilian BAR ownership was restricted even further.
 Importation of machine guns for transfer between civilians was prohibited in 1968 and the production of machine guns for civilian transfer was banned in 1986.
 However, machine guns produced prior to 1986 are still transferable, and fully-automatic BAR models exist and occasionally come up for sale to qualified buyers.

 21st century

-HCAR (Heavy Counter Assault Rifle), a modernized lightweight civilian variant of the M1918 BAR produced by the Ohio Ordnance Works.
+Heavy Counter Assault Rifle (HCAR), a modernized lightweight civilian variant of the M1918 BAR produced by Ohio Ordnance Works.

 Some companies continue to manufacture semi-automatic copies for sale to civilians, such as Ohio Ordnance Works, Inc., in Chardon, Ohio.
 Ohio Ordnance Works produces a contemporary semi-automatic variant of the M1918 called "1918A3-SLR", and a much modified lightened version called HCAR (Heavy Counter Assault Rifle), which are legal for civilians without an FFL (federal firearms license) to own.